FREE 5 Ingredients or Less

 Don't you just LOVE them??

-The baby ones cost $3.50 to make and is such a sweet centerpiece if you're hosting Thanksgiving or Friendsgiving this year. 🙂
+The baby ones cost $3.50 to make and is such a sweet succulent pumpkin centerpiece if you're hosting Thanksgiving or Friendsgiving this year. 🙂

 How to Care for Succulents

-To care for your pumpkin succulent simply spritz the moss and the succulents with water once a week.
-Keep you pumpkin in indirect sunlight.
+To care for your pumpkin succulent planter simply spritz the moss and the succulents with water once a week.
+It also helps to keep you pumpkin in indirect sunlight.

 If you want to figure out how to plant succulents, I didn't do that with these pumpkins but you can if you're SUPER adventurous.
-Just carve out the pumpkin and set the succulents in a flower pot with good soil.
-Just add moss to cover the soil.
+I think for this the best way to plant would be to carve out the pumpkin, set the succulents in a flower pot with good soil, and then add moss to cover the soil.

 I won't send you any spam, ever.
 Promise.